Galaxy Quenching from Cosmic Web Detachment: Spatial and temporal distribution of CWD events

 According to the hierarchical scenario of galaxy formation small galaxies form first (and therefore their population should be composed of old stars) while massive galaxies form later (and as such they should be forming stars at the present time).
 What we observe is the opposite: massive galaxies are no longer producing stars while low-mass galaxies are actively forming new stars.
-This apparent anti-hierarchical behavior of the star formation history of galaxies is commonly referred to as ``downsizing" \citep{Cowie96,Heavens04,Thomas05,Cooper06,Fontanot09}.
+This apparent anti-hierarchical behavior of the star formation history of galaxies is commonly referred to as ``downsizing" \citep{Cowie96,Heavens04,Thomas05}.

 Figure \ref{fig:mass_at_z0_vs_detach_distribution} shows the distribution of web detachment times for several halo mass ranges (computed at the present time).
 There is a clear dependence between web detachment time and halo mass.
 The most relevant aspect of this figure is the shift in the peak from high to low redshift with decreasing halo mass.
-This indicates that massive haloes ($10^{11.5-12.5}$\msun) already became web-detached at early times ($z \sim 2$) while low-mass haloes ($10^{9.5-10.5}$\msun) are still attached to their filament network or are just becoming web-detached.
+This indicates that massive halos ($10^{11.5-12.5}$\msun) already became web-detached at early times ($z \sim 2$) while low-mass halos ($10^{9.5-10.5}$\msun) are still attached to their filament network or are just becoming web-detached.
 The peak in the web detachment time for the lowest mass bin in Fig. \ref{fig:mass_at_z0_vs_detach_distribution} has not been reached at the present time.

-The key to downsizing is the realization that low-mass star-forming galaxies are found mostly in isolated environments and therefore their surrounding cosmic web has remained unperturbed for most of the history of the Universe.
+The anti-hierarchical trend in Fig. \ref{fig:mass_at_z0_vs_detach_distribution} of high-mass halos being quenched while low-mass halos being star forming is tantalizingly similar to the so-called \textit{downsizing} \citep{Cowie96,Heavens04,Thomas05}.
+In the context of the CWD model, the key to downsizing is the realization that low-mass star-forming galaxies are found mostly in isolated environments and therefore their surrounding cosmic web has remained unperturbed for most of the history of the Universe.
 Low-mass isolated galaxies can therefore experience a slow but steady gas accretion (see Fig. 11 in \citet{Aragon13}).
 On the other hand, massive galaxies form in dense environments where there is a higher rate of web detachment events due to the non-linear dynamics characteristic of such environments.
 The net effect is the observed anti-hierarchical star formation history.